davidkiss/spring-cloud-streams-kafka-demo/README.md

 }
 ```

+Note:
 The ```@RestController``` annotation tells Spring that this is a Controller bean (the C from MVC).
 The ```greetings()``` method defines an ```HTTP GET /greetings``` endpoint that takes a ```message``` request param and passes it to the ```sendGreeting()``` method in ```GreetingsService```.

+---

-# Listen on the greetings Kafka topic
+# Listening on the greetings Kafka topic
+Note:
 Let's create a ```com.kaviddiss.streamkafka.service.GreetingsListener``` class that will listen to messages on the ```greetings``` Kafka topic and log them on the console:

 ```